 Join us for an enriching 30-minute presentation focused on the sustainable practices behind Chocolate Doña Pancha, an Indigenous-owned and operated chocolate shop in Quetzaltenango, Guatemala.

-This session will explore the intersection of cacao agroforestry, cultural preservation, and artisanal chocolate production, showcasing how local communities are intertwining ancient traditions with modern sustainability practices.
+Offered in partnership with North Central College, this program will look at the intersection of cacao agroforestry, cultural preservation, and artisanal chocolate production—and the ways in which local communities are intertwining ancient traditions with modern sustainability practices.

 A 15-minute Q&A discussion will follow the presentation.

-Instructors: Matthew Krystal, PhD, professor of anthropology and associate chair, Coffee Lab Advisory Board, North Central College; Mirna Rojas, founder, Chocolate Doña Pancha
+Instructors: Matthew Krystal, PhD, professor of anthropology and associate chair, Coffee Lab Advisory Board, North Central College; César Geovanni Quijivix Morales, director of design, Doña Pancha Chocolate

 Age: 16 and older